-The 12 Worst Christmas Songs for Your Holiday Playlist
+The 12 Worst Christmas Songs: An Annoying Holiday Playlist

-There are some holiday songs that really grate on me (you might call them grate holiday songs.)
-Some have been so overplayed that I'm sick of them, and I have outgrown others.
+There are some holiday songs that really grate on me (you might call them grate holiday songs).
+Some have been so overplayed that I'm sick of them, and others I have simply outgrown.
 My list here is a conglomeration of traditional and contemporary songs.
-There are many more songs that I could have included that I dislike, but we don't have all day.
+There are many more songs I dislike that I could have included, but we don't have all day.

 Wonderful Christmas Time